 Some common symptoms in early pregnancy are constipation, nausea, and an upset stomach.
 Some reasons include changes in hormones, iron supplements, and pressure from the uterus on your intestines.
 Luckily, fiber and fluids can be helpful for the management of constipation!

-Dried figs actually figs in general are a rich source of both soluble and insoluble fiber, which can help keep expectant mothers regular and reduce constipation.
+Dried figs, actually figs in general, are a rich source of both soluble and insoluble fiber, which can help keep expectant mothers regular and reduce constipation.
 Figs are also a good source of many nutrients, including vitamin A, magnesium, and vitamin C. If you’re battling constipation, consider including 3-4 figs during your next snack break!

 Coconut Water